gratianlup/DebugUtils/README.md

 DebugUtils
 ==========

-A library implementing various utilities to help logging, debugging and performance analysis.
+A library implementing various utilities for logging, debugging and performance analysis.
 It is written in *C#* and intended to be used in *.NET* projects.

 **Features:**